Jimmy McLarnin: Boxing career

 Following a successful start to his career in Vancouver, McLarnin's grew aggrieved at the low pay he was receiving for bouts and decided to move south.
 "We had to go to the United States to make our money.
 We owe Vancouver nothing" said McLarnin.

 Foster took McLarnin to San Francisco, where his youthful appearance made it difficult to get a fight until he lied about his age.
 It is for this reason that McLarnin was known as the "Baby-faced Assassin".
 Despite his youthful appearance, McLarnin had incredible power with both fists, his right being particularly feared.
 However, like many similar fighters McLarnin suffered several hand injuries throughout his career.
 Towards the end of his career McLarnin was forced to become more of a scientific boxer to reduce further injuries to his hands.

 McLarnin lost his first title shot on 21 May 1928 in New York against world lightweight champion Sammy Mandell.
 However, he did go on to beat him twice in the following two years.
-It would be five years before McLarnin would next get a title shot, during which time he knocked out gifted Jewish fighters Al Singer, Ruby Goldstein, and Sid Terris.
+It would be five years before McLarnin would next get a title shot, during which time he knocked out Al Singer, Ruby Goldstein, and Sid Terris.

 McLarnin's second title shot came against welterweight champion Young Corbett III.
 McLarnin won by knockout after only 2 minutes 37 seconds.
 Following his title success, McLarnin fought an epic three-fight series with Barney Ross.
 The first fight, on 28 May 1934, was won by Ross, but McLarnin regained his title in their next match four months later.
 In the deciding fight on 28 May 1935, McLarnin lost his title for the final time in a narrow decision.

 McLarnin retired in November 1936 still at the top of his game, having won his last two fights against all-time greats Tony Canzoneri and Lou Ambers.
 His record was 54 wins, 11 losses, and 3 draws in 68 contests.
 In 1996 Ring Magazine voted McLarnin the fifth-greatest welterweight of all time.